 To The Board of Trustees of the Ford Foundation:

-We have audited the accompanying financial statements of The Ford Foundation ("the Foundation"), which comprise the statements of financial position as of December 31, 2012 and September 30, 2012, and the related statements of activities and cash flows for the period from October 1, 2012 to December 31, 2012.
+We have audited the accompanying financial statements of The Ford Foundation ("the Foundation"), which comprise the statements of financial position as of December 31, 2013 and December 31, 2012, and the related statements of activities and cash flows for the year ended December 31, 2013.

 Management's Responsibility for the Financial Statements